-- The Household must qualify as a "Family"; - The Household must have an Annual Income at or below program quidelines, as defined below; and - The Applicant must not owe uncollected rent and/or miscellaneous charges (for any program administered by the BHA or Other Publicly Assisted Housing Program5).
+- 1. The Household must qualify as a "Family"; - 2.
+The Household must have an Annual Income at or below program guidelines, as defined below; and - 3.
+The Applicant must not owe uncollected rent and/or miscellaneous charges (for any program administered by the BHA or Other Publicly Assisted Housing Program).

-Other Publicly Assisted Housing Program - means residence in any housing program assisted under M.G.L.
+&lt;sup>5 Other Publicly Assisted Housing Program - means residence in any housing program assisted under M.G.L.
 Chapter 121B (such as state-assisted public housing for families, elderly or disabled persons), or Massachusetts Rental Voucher Program or assisted under the United States Housing Act of 1937 as amended (42 U.S.C.
 1401 et seq.) (such as federally-assisted public housing for families, elderly or disabled persons, Section 8 certificate/voucher, project-based certificate, moderate rehabilitation, loan management/property disposition leased housing program, Indian housing, or tenant-based assistance under the HOME program)